Life Insurance with Bronchiectasis.

 - What symptoms (if any) led to your Bronchiectasis diagnosis?

 - What symptoms (if any) are you currently experiencing?

 - Has your doctor prescribed any medications for you to treat your Bronchiectasis?

 - If so, what are they, and have any of them changed in the past 12 months?

 - Has your condition improved, worsened, or remained stable over the past 12 months?

 - Has the “cause” of your Bronchiectasis been determined?

 - Have you been diagnosed with any other pre-existing medical conditions?

-- In the past 2 years have you been hospitalized for any other reasons?
+- In the past two years, have you been hospitalized for any other reason?

 - In the past 12 months, have you used any tobacco or nicotine products?